About baby language development

 At 8-9 months, your baby might:

-- put sounds together with rhythm and tone, in ways that sound like normal speech – this is sometimes called the ‘jargon phase’ and might continue when first words begin
+- put sounds together with rhythm and tone, in ways that sound like normal speech (the ‘jargon phase’), which might continue when first words begin

-- say ‘mama’ or ‘dada’, although they might not know what these mean yet.
+- say ‘mama’ or ‘dada’, although they might not know what these words mean.

 At 10-11 months, your baby might:

-- communicate using noises or gestures, with the aim of asking for something, saying no to something, insisting on something, or greeting someone
+- use noises or gestures to ask for something, say no to something, insist on something, or greet someone

 By around 12-14 months, your baby might say a few words and know what they mean, like ‘mama’ or ‘dada’ to refer to mum or dad.